camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/fluent-builder-api.md

 ```

 If you want to use the `moveToLastGateway()` method but have multiple incoming
-sequence flows at your current position you have to use the generic
+sequence flows at your current position, you have to use the generic
 `moveToNode` method with the id of the gateway.
 This could for example happen
 if you add a join gateway to your process.
-For this purpose and for loops we
+For this purpose and for loops, we
 added the `connectTo(elementId)` method.

 ```java